 - Return your foot back to the start, and then repeat this move with the opposite leg, taking your left knee and driving it across your body to your right elbow.

-To make this exercise harder and engage your abs more, breathe out each time you bring a knee up to your elbow.
+To make this exercise harder and engage your abs more, breathe out each time you bring a knee up to the opposite elbow.
+To scale it back a bit, drive your knee to the elbow on the same side of your body instead.

 Move 3: High Knees